sflavelle/writing/scratchpad/sr-ba-crossover.md

 Lily sighed, and used Undyne's hand to pull herself up.
 "Thanks.
 Lily Sunden, Agent 5 of the New Squidbeak Splatoon."

+"Nice.
+You look like a soldier of some kind."

+"...In a way I suppose I am.
+We protect our city, Inkopolis, from threats to the public wellbeing.
+More... behind the scenes though.
+If we do our job right, it's like nothing ever happened."

 ----

 Having calmed Lily down, Undyne quickly moved her through the city.

 Lily felt weird moving around humans again after so long, and yet in her new form nobody looked at her like an abomination.
 It wasn't just humans she saw on the streets though - there were many 'monsters' casually wandering through as well, of all kinds.
 Some were more 'humanoid' like herself and Undyne, and some were more animal, like a turtle walking around on four legs with a... rubber duck in a tub thing for a shell?
 They were all so vibrant and colourful and varied in such a way that the inkling felt they had, somewhere along the way, stepped into something more magical than the 'reality' they had lived for so long.

 As they passed a pub, Lily caught a sight of something on fire in the windows-- wait, when she focused she could see it was a *person* on fire behind the counter.
 In a sharp suit that somehow kept the flames at bay?
 "So uh... magic, huh?" she murmured.